francoisledroff/adaptTo2018/README.md

-## adaptTo2018
+## adaptTo2018: Build event-driven integrations with AEM using Adobe I/O Events

-Soon you'll find here our AdaptTo() lab material for 2018
+You'll find here our [AdaptTo() lab](https://adapt.to/2018/en/schedule/build-event-driven-integrations-with-aem-using-adobe-io-events.html) material for 2018

-### Build event-driven integrations with AEM using Adobe I/O Events
+### Abstract

 Tired of building connectors for AEM?